 According to HMRC, an intermediary can:

-HMRC authorise intermediaries using form TC689.
+HMRC authorise intermediaries for child benefit or guardian's allowance using form CH105.

 If it is a joint claim, both claimants should sign the form.
 For joint claims that have ended, it is sufficient for only your client to sign the form (without the other partner).
 In such cases HMRC should give all information about the previous joint claim and should not require a signature from the second partner.